An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

 \subsection{Abandoned and unmaintained dependencies}

-Relying on reusable OSS libraries is too often taken for granted, ignoring the considerable effort required for their maintainers to keep them up to date and fixing reported issues in a timely manner.
-A project that depends on reusable libraries implicitly trusts the associated OSS community.
-This can be problematic if this community --which is often driven by volunteers-- is not sufficiently active or responsive, is too small (e.g., libraries maintained by a single developer), or if libraries become unmaintained due to maintainer abandonment~\cite{Avelino2019empirical,Miller2023}. \citet{Champion2021SANER} studied the \emph{underproduction} of software projects, where the supply of labour for maintaining them is too small to satisfy the demand of the project users.
+Proper dependency management does not suffice to consider technical factors only.
+Human factors are equally important.
+Relying on reusable OSS packages all too often ignores the considerable effort required by package maintainers to keep them up to date and fixing reported issues in a timely manner~\cite{Wermke2023}.
+By depending on reusable packages, one implicitly trusts their associated OSS community.
+This can be problematic if this community --which is often driven by volunteers-- is not sufficiently active or responsive, is too small (e.g., packages maintained by a single developer), or if packages become unmaintained due to maintainer abandonment~\cite{Avelino2019empirical,Miller2023}. \citet{Champion2021SANER} studied the \emph{underproduction} of software projects, where the supply of labour for maintaining them is too small to satisfy the demand of the project users.
 Analysing 21K+ packages with 461K+ bugs in the Debian distribution they proposed a method to identify underproductive software packages.

 \citet{Miller2025ICSE} quantitatively observed that abandonment is common among widely-used \npm libraries, that hundreds of thousands of downstream projects were directly exposed to this abandonment, and that most of these exposed projects never remove or replace an abandoned dependency.
-Factors that make it more likely ro remove abandoned dependencies are more mature project government and dependency management practices, as well as the explicit public announcement of abandoned packages.
+Factors that make it more likely to remove abandoned dependencies are more mature project government and dependency management practices, as well as the explicit public announcement of abandoned packages.

+Abandoned, and therefore unmaintained, libraries can be a source of highly impactful security threats.
+An incident in March 2024 was the compromised \textsf{XZ-Utils} software compression package for Linux distributions.
+Its original well-intentioned maintainer who was no longer able to fully maintain the package.
+After gaining this maintainer's trust during a period of two years, a malicious attacker took over its maintenance, and introduced a backdoor to authorise remote code execution on affected systems.
+A similar situation happened in November 2018 for the \textsf{event-stream} \npm package, whose maintenance was unknowingly handed over to a malicious developer who subsequently modified the package to include code for stealing crypto-coins \cite{eventstream2018}.